redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-3/README.md

-# Admin Training Setup - Stage 3
+# VM Setup - Stage 3

 Here are steps to generate a stage 3 VM and VNC Docker image.